brettstimmerman/mensch/README.md

 # ast

-The structure of mensch's AST riffs on several existing CSS Parsers, but it might not be 100% compatible with other CSS parsers.
+The structure of mensch's AST riffs on several existing CSS parsers, but it might not be 100% compatible with other CSS parsers.
 Here it is in a nutshell:

 ```js